jonocodes/whyfi/slides.md

 FI is about assessing your earnings vs your spending.
 The size of your take home pay does not matter.
 If you save 100% of your earnings then you spend 0% of it and you dont need to work at all!

----

-## The 4% rule

-&nbsp;

-You are ready to retire

-once you can live on 4% of your savings per year.

-Note: if your yearly cost is 40k, then you must have 1M saved your savings will most likely continue to grow large after this

----

 ## Phases of FI